-Your treatment plan may include one or more the following:
+There are four kinds of treatment for MDS.
+Your treatment plan may include one or more of them:

-- Active observation (watch and wait) involves regular check-ups but no treatment. - Supportive care controls symptoms of CLL, like thrombocytopenia (low platelets). - Standard drug therapies, such as chemotherapy or targeted therapy. - Involvement in a clinical trial. - Stem cell transplantation to replace your bone marrow cells with new, healthy cells.
+Active observation/ monitoring ('watch and wait') involves regular check-ups but no treatment.

+Standard drug therapies such as chemotherapy or targeted therapies.

+Stem cell transplant replaces bone marrow cells // with new, healthy cells.

-Your treatment team will explain the treatments, their benefits, and possible side effects.
-You will be asked to sign a consent form, to agree to the treatment after you have thought about the options.
+Your treatment team will explain the treatments, their benefits and possible side effects.
+After you have considered the options you will be asked to sign a consent form to agree to treatment.